dtrungtin/actor-airbnb-scraper/README.md

 For a step-by-step guide on how to scrape Airbnb, just follow our [Airbnb Scraper tutorial]( https://blog.apify.com/how-to-scrape-airbnb-listings-and-reviews/ ).
 Once you're done with scraping, see how the extracted data is used in [traveling and tourism](https://apify.com/industries/travel-and-logistics) industries.

+**How to use the scraped data for Airbnb data analysis:**

+-   **Monitor amount of Airbnb listings** in a chosen location and get the newest prices updates.
+- **Predict prices** for the given location for the upcoming tourist season.
+- **Find emerging trends** within the travel industry and adapt your offering.
+- **Analyze customer expectations** and preferences in terms of price range, housing size, features, available infrastructure etc.
+- **Analyze reviews** using sentiment analysis to identify the most successful locations in town.
+- Narrow down to the **emerging popular locations to target** with the new touring or lodging offers.
+- **Support your decisions with data** when deciding to open/visit a new spot away from most popular destinations.

 ## Input parameters